gfleetwood/handyman/README.md

 # Overview

 handyman is a hodge-podge of useful Data Science functions.
+Generate documentation with `pdoc --html handyman`.

 ## Installation